A Holistic Survey of Wireless Multipath Video Streaming: Historical Overview of Video Streaming

-Multiple types of RTMP protocols were designed: RTMPS, RTMPE, RTMPT and RTMFP.
-RTMPS is an encrypted RTMP over a Transport Layer Security (TLS)\nomenclature{TLS}{Transport Layer Security}/Secure Sockets Layer (SSL)\nomenclature{SSL}{Secure Sockets Layer} connection.
-RTMPE uses Adobe's own encryption security mechanism.
-RTMPT is used to encapsulate RTMP, RTMPS, or RTMPE packets within Hypertext Transfer Protocol (HTTP)~\cite{fielding1999hypertext} requests in order to traverse firewalls.
-Finally, RTMFP is used to replace RTMP over User Datagram Protocol (UDP)~\cite{postel1980rfc} instead of TCP~\cite{postel1981rfc}.

 The next highlighted point in the timeline of Figure~\ref{fig:videoStreamingProtocols} is not a protocol, but a video streaming technique introduced in 2006 that become highly adopted in the subsequent streaming protocols.
-Adaptive Bit Rate (ABR)~\nomenclature{ABR}{Adaptive Bit Rate} streaming was introduced by Move Networks~\cite{MoveNetworks, seufert2015survey} and is over HTTP\nomenclature{HTTP}{Hypertext Transfer Protocol}~\cite{fielding1999hypertext} with some adaptations sequentially described.
-At the server side, the video sequences are stored in various resolutions (bit rates) and are fragmented into small segments.
-The streaming logic is located {on} the client side and it is responsible for selecting the suitable segment by considering different parameters (e.g., bandwidth availability, media playout situations~\cite{seufert2015survey}).
-Without such a flexible service, if only one bit rate video is available, a smaller video bit rate than the network bandwidth would lead to a smooth video but waste available resources.
-On the other hand, a higher video bit rate than the bandwidth network would impose delay.
+Adaptive Bit Rate~(ABR)~\nomenclature{ABR}{Adaptive Bit Rate} streaming was introduced by Move Networks~\cite{BrueckMark2010Apparatus} and is over HTTP\nomenclature{HTTP}{Hypertext Transfer Protocol}~\cite{fielding1999hypertext} with some rate adaptation techniques considering different parameters, such as bandwidth availability or media playout situations~\cite{seufert2015survey}.

-One advantage of HTTP-based video streaming solutions is that they are easy to deploy in the current Internet architecture.
-In addition, HTTP flow can traverse middleboxes, such as firewalls, Network Address Translators (NATs)\nomenclature{NAT}{Network Address Translator} and network proxies.
-Moreover, the client can manage the streaming without the need to maintain a session state on the server, thus it improves scalability and servers can supply a large number of clients at no additional cost~\cite{sodagar2011mpeg}.
-Therefore, HTTP is supported by most of CDNs~\cite{james2016multipath} and the interest in using HTTP for video streaming has been significantly increased in recent years.
-In 2015, a new version of HTTP, namely HTTP/2, was standardized~\cite{belshe2015hypertextrfc} and received the attention of researchers in the multimedia community~\cite{yahiahttp, huysegems2015http, xiao2016evaluating}.
-The results show that advancing video streaming services, which are built on top of HTTP/1.1, to HTTP/2 could improve the video quality and performance.
+HTTP-based video streaming solutions are easy to deploy in the current Internet architecture and can traverse firewalls.
+Moreover, the client can manage the streaming without the need to maintain a session state on the server, thus it improves scalability~\cite{sodagar2011mpeg}.
+Therefore, HTTP is supported by most of CDNs~\cite{james2016multipath}, contributing to the growing interest as a video streaming protocol.
+In 2015, a new version of HTTP, namely HTTP/2, was standardized~\cite{rfc7540} and {showed} improvement in video quality and performance.
 More technical details on HTTP/2 will be provided in Section~\ref{sec: Application Layer Approaches}.